ABT LAWSUIT ALERT: Levi & Korsinsky Notifies Abbott Laboratories Investors of a Class Action Lawsuit and Upcoming Deadline

-NEW YORK, Sept.
-15, 2022 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in Abbott Laboratories ("Abbott" or the "Company") ( NYSE: ABT) of a class action securities lawsuit.
+NEW YORK , Sept.
+22, 2022 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in Abbott Laboratories ("Abbott" or the "Company") ( NYSE: ABT) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Abbott investors who were adversely affected by alleged securities fraud.
 This lawsuit is on behalf of all persons or entities who purchased or otherwise acquired shares of Abbott common stock during the period from February 19, 2021, to June 8, 2022, inclusive.
 Follow the link below to get more information and be contacted by a member of our team: